 Since you can’t customize the browser prompt nor add any copy to entice the visitor to subscribe, you can choose to enable an overlay / hint screen.
 When enabled, this overlay is shown to visitors along with the browser prompt.

 The copy within this overlay is completely customizable.
 Many merchants use this to reinforce the offers that visitors can unlock just by subscribing.

-Since the browser prompt is commonly silent, the customizable opt-in you set up is crucial to bring visitors to the native prompt and get them to subscribe.
+Since the browser prompt is not customizable, you can set up highly-customized opt-ins to grab visitor attention better and get them to subscribe.

 Two Ways to Get Visitors to Subscribe

 You can avoid losing out on opportunities to get new subscribers by enabling customizable opt-ins on your store.
-These will appear with copy written by you and which trigger the browser prompt to be shown.
+These will appear with copy written by you and when clicked, they trigger the browser prompt to be shown.